Saiyato/volumio-snapcast-plugin/README.md

 ###### How should I get started?
 The following step-by-step is just an example, you can configure way more settings if you want to.

-1. Install all plugins you wish to use Snapcast, Spotify Connect (e.g. volspotconnect(1|2), Spotify for Volumio 2 (spop) or a stand-alone Librespot library.
+1. Install all plugins you wish to use; Snapcast, Spotify Connect (e.g. volspotconnect(1|2), Spotify for Volumio 2 (spop), a stand-alone Librespot library, Qobuz, Youtube etc...
 2. If you wish to use Spotify; continue, else you only need to edit the first two sections if you want to deviate from standard behavior.
 So, assuming you want to use Spotify too, go to the "Spotify integration settings" section:

 Decide whether you want a single stream for snapcast or not; single stream means connecting to the server is enough, with dedicated streams you need to switch streams for Spotify (either with an app, or the integrated stream selection in the plugin -> not very visually clarifying).
 Should you decide to go for a dedicated stream for Spotify you can choose a name for it in the next option.

-Let's, for the sake of argument, work with an integrated stream, since I believe this is the most common setup (I might even change that to default in the next version).
+Let's, for the sake of argument, work with an integrated stream, since I believe this is the most common setup (this is now the default).

 The sample rate applies to all implementations, bit depth and channels don't apply to the spop implementation.